libscie/api/README.md

 - mVersion: module version.
 [OPTIONAL]
 - download: a boolean indicating if module directory needs to be saved on disk.
 [DEFAULT=TRUE]

-Returns an object with multiple values:
+Returns a [cancelable promise](https://github.com/sindresorhus/p-cancelable).
+When fullfiled returns an object with multiple values:
 - **module**: the module `dat.json` content
 - **version**: the version obtained
 - **versionedKey**: an string indicating the full module url obtained.
 E.g: `dat://${mKey}+${version}`